Peytonjohnhall/CubeMergedWithSphere/README.md

 Let us use latitude in visualization of the given data.
 Implementing algebraic functions into (a) Python program(s) is an efficient method in precisely visualizing the concept of these data.

-If a perfect cube of this size were to merge with the earth, being an oblate spheroid, the extent in which the entire perimeter of the base of the cube is elevated off of the earth would make it impossible to walk through the gates.
+If a perfect cube of this gigantic size were to merge with the earth, being an oblate spheroid, the extent in which the entire perimeter of the base of the cube is elevated off of the earth would make it impossible to walk through the gates.
 That is, unless if a series of staircases or ramps were in place to provide access in and out of the cube.